When Must New Jersey Death and Inheritance Taxes be Paid?

 —Frank Mollo, Manchester, NJ

-In addition to the inheritance tax, New Jersey imposes a separate estate death tax.
-An estate may be subject to the estate tax even though there is no inheritance tax payable.
+In 2018, New Jersey abolished its separate estate death tax.
+Previously, an estate may have been subject to the estate tax even though there is no inheritance tax payable.

 The New Jersey Death Tax

-A New Jersey Estate Tax Return must be filed if the decedent’s gross estate exceeds the death tax exemption amount.
+A New Jersey Estate Tax Return had to filed if the decedent’s gross estate exceeds the death tax exemption amount.
 It must be filed within nine months of the decedent’s death.
-But NJ Death Tax is being phased out starting January 1, 2017.
-Then only a person who has an Estate worth more than $2,000,000 will have a taxable Estate and on January 1, 2018 the entire death tax is abolished!
-Yes, it’s gone.
-Then the only death tax on the books will be the Federal Death Tax but even so it will not be applicable to those individuals who are worth more than $5,5000,000 dollars.
+Currently, the only death tax on the books will be the Federal Death Tax but even so it will not be applicable to those individuals who are worth more than $11,000,000 (+/-) per person.
 That’s very few people.